United States

 The Savannah is a hybrid cat breed.
 It is a cross between a serval and a domestic cat.
 This hybridization typically produces large and tall offspring.

-The Savannah cat is a relatively new and intentionally created breed, with its origins in the United States during the 1980s.
-The first documented Savannah was born in 1986 when a female domestic cat was bred with a male serval, a wild African cat known for its tall, elegant frame and large, rounded ears.
-The goal was to create a domestic cat with the exotic, striking appearance of its wild ancestor but a temperament suitable for family life.
+The Savannah cat breed originated in the United States during the 1980s.
+The first documented Savannah was born in 1986 when a female domestic cat was bred with a male serval, an African wild cat known for its tall frame and large ears.
 Breeder Judee Frank is credited with this first successful cross, and the kitten, named Savannah, gave the breed its name.
-The breed's development was later championed by Patrick Kelley, who worked to establish breeding standards and gain recognition from cat registries.
-Today, Savannahs are classified by "filial" generations (F1, F2, F3, etc.) based on how many generations removed they are from the serval ancestor, which influences their size and some behavioral traits.

 | Property | Value |